 Osteoarthritis is the most common form of arthritis affecting the knee joint.
-It is becoming more common in younger people.
+It is increasingly common among younger people.
 Treatment options include exercise, weight loss, medication, injections, and knee joint replacement.
-A new type of injection called an Arthrosamid gel shows more promise than other injections in reducing the pain of knee arthritis.
-So, what is Arthrosamid UK, and how effective is it in knee arthritis?
+A new injection, Arthrosamid gel, shows greater promise than other injections for reducing knee arthritis pain.
+What is Arthrosamid UK, and how effective is it in knee osteoarthritis?

 Osteoarthritis

 Osteoarthritis is a chronic condition commonly affecting the knee joint.
-It wears away the shock-absorbing cartilage of the joint’s surface, causing bone-on-bone rubbing.
+It wears away the joint’s shock-absorbing cartilage, resulting in bone-on-bone contact.
 This bone contact leads to inflammation, stiffness, and joint pain.
 Pain from knee arthritis comes from inflammation produced by the joint rather than cartilage wear.

 The most effective treatments for knee osteoarthritis include exercise therapy and weight loss.
 Medications such as ibuprofen can also help.
-In addition, we use injections into the knee joint for more severe cases of knee arthritis.
+In addition, we use intra-articular knee joint injections for more severe cases of knee arthritis.
 Common injections for knee arthritis include cortisone, hyaluronic acid, and PRP.
-Recently, a new type of injection called Arthrosamid offers people an effective alternative to currently available injection therapies.
+Recently, a new type of injection called Arthrosamid has offered people an effective alternative to currently available injection therapies.

 What is Arthrosamid UK?

-Arthrosamid UK is a new hydrogel material with water molecules (97%) attached to a polyacrylamide backbone (2.5%).
+Arthrosamid UK is a new hydrogel material in which water molecules (97%) are attached to a polyacrylamide backbone (2.5%).
 It is non-degradable, meaning the body can’t break it down.
 Moreover, it is unlike acrylamide, which is shown to be toxic in humans.

-Doctors have used hydrogel as a bulking agent for medical problems, such as stress incontinence and face filler, for over 20 years.
+Doctors have used hydrogel as a bulking agent for medical problems, such as stress incontinence and facial fillers, for over 20 years.
 In joints, it has been used extensively in horses with arthritis since 2009 and in humans in 2010.
 Biological studies have shown that Arthrosamid is inert and doesn’t react with different tissues, including muscle, bone and joints.

-Over 15000 Arthrosmaid injections have been performed in Europe and the UK since the approval for use in 2020.
+More than 22,000 Arthrosmaid injections have been performed in Europe and the UK since the product’s approval for use in 2020.

 The synovium is a thin membrane lining the joint and contains synovial cells.
-These cells produce joint fluid to lubricate and keep the joint healthy.
+These cells produce joint fluid that lubricates and helps maintain joint health.

-When we inject hydrogel into the knee joint, it is taken up by the synovial cells and forms a new joint lining.
-This new lining reduces knee joint inflammation, leading to less pain.
+When hydrogel is injected into the knee joint, it is taken up by synovial cells and forms a new joint lining.
+This new lining reduces knee joint inflammation, thereby reducing pain.
 The gel also produces cushioning and lubrication.
 Forming a new joint lining can take up to four weeks.

-A New Laboratory study supports Arthrosamid gel mechanism of action theory
+A New Laboratory study supports the Arthrosamid gel mechanism-of-action theory.

 A new study examined how Arthrosamid works in knee arthritis.
 Scientists performed biopsies of the knee after an Arthrosamid injection.
-They found that the gel was taken up by the cells lining the joint, also called the synovial cells.
+They found that the gel was taken up by the synovial cells lining the joint.
 These cells made a new ‘pseudo’ joint lining or barrier.

 Evidence in Knee Osteoarthritis

-First, two promising studies published about ten years ago showed that hydrogel injected in arthritis knees showed excellent results starting at four weeks and continuing until 26 weeks.
+First, two promising studies published about 15 years ago showed that hydrogel injected into arthritic knees produced excellent results starting at 4 weeks and continuing through 26 weeks.
 Follow-up studies showed this effect persisted for years.

 A further randomised controlled trial between Arthrosamid and hyaluronic acid in people with knee arthritis showed similar improvements at one year.
-However, in younger (70 years) and slimmer patients and patients with a large effusion, Arthosamid performed better than hyaluronic acid.
-In this study, Arthrosamid had an overall 73% positive response rate to Arthrosamid gel in this RCT.
+However, in younger (70 years old) and slimmer patients, and in patients with a large effusion, Arthosamid performed better than hyaluronic acid.
+In this study, Arthrosamid gel had an overall positive response rate of 73% in the RCT.
 But this response is dependent on age, with younger patients doing much better:

 - <60 years: 94%